kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

     services.loadbalancers: 0
 ```

-For examplem, here we're saying that you can't have more than 2 pods running inside the 'codingbee' namespace.
+For example, here we're saying that you can't have more than 2 pods running inside the 'codingbee' namespace.
 After we apply these 2 ResourceQuotas, we end up with:

 ```bash
 $ kubectl get ResourceQuota